floraxinru/recsys_resources/README.md

 https://www.kaggle.com/general/65109#384033 (restaurants, hotels, books, anime, Jester jokes)

 Note that goodbooks-10k dataset (Ten thousand books, one million ratings.
 Also books marked to read, and tags.
 ) is obsolete.
-Improved version is available at https://github.com/zygmuntz/goodbooks-10k. *
+Improved version of the goodbooks dataset is available at https://github.com/zygmuntz/goodbooks-10k. *
  > It has duplicates removed, and more ratings (six million), sorted by time.
 Book and user IDs are the same.